 Auguste Rodin's naturalistic style was considered quite shocking and crude when it was first put on public display.

 The nude figure had long been an admired and accepted art form.
-Greek gods and goddesses had often been shown in all their unclothed and idealized glory.
+Greek gods and goddesses had often been portrayed in all their unclothed and idealized glory.

 Renaissance sculptors and painters also depicted many nudes.
-Even conservative Victorians could accept the classic-style works as being "artistic".
-But Rodin's figures were not just nude.
+Even conservative Victorians could accept the classically styled works as being "artistic".
+However, Rodin's figures were not just nude.
 They were naked.

-They were not like the allegorical, romanticized sculpture of classical times.
+They were not at all like the allegorical, romanticized sculpture of classical times.
 They were not gods offering a lesson about morality.
-They looked more like ordinary people, neighbors and co-workers -- but without their clothes.
+They looked more like ordinary people, neighbors and co-workers without their clothes.
 People were shocked and outraged.

-Originally a similar bronze sculpture by Rodin was meant to represent an unfaithful wife from Dante's Inferno for a larger sculptural group of the "Gates of Hell".
+Originally a similar bronze sculpture by Rodin was meant to represent an unfaithful wife from Dante's Inferno as part of a larger sculptural group titled the "Gates of Hell".
 A 29 inch bronze version was displayed at the The World's Columbian Exposition in Chicago in1893 in a secluded spot with limited access since it was considered unsuitable for general public display.